-Map boards posted show you the way, but simply following the painted divider line on the path, keeps you on track.
-This parkland is a popular area so expect traffic on nice days.
-I saw plenty of benches, rain shelters and a few washroom stops along this ride.
+Map boards posted show you the way, but simply following the painted divider line on the path keeps you on track.
+This parkland is a popular area, so expect traffic on nice days.
+I saw plenty of benches, rain shelters, and a few washroom stops along this ride.

-We did not start this ride at the very beginning which is on the other side of the Lynde Shores Conservation Area.
-A good place for birdwatching my brother tells me.
+We did not start this ride at the very beginning, which is on the other side of the Lynde Shores Conservation Area, a good place for birdwatching, my brother tells me.

 Our fall ride was a little chilly, and on the return trip, we did hit some wind gusts.
 With all the open spaces and few trees, you are exposed to the weather and sun.
 Be sure you go on a good weather day.

 This path is part of the larger Great Lakes Waterfront trail system and connects west onto the Ajax Waterfront section, which is similar.
 Going further east is not as good, but it does attempt to keep going.
-Or extend your ride by cycling north via the Oshawa Creek trail where you can find a patio in town to dine.
+Or you can extend your ride by cycling north via the Oshawa Creek trail where you can find a patio in town to dine.